 Just like a car, boats need to have their oil changed.
 Outboards, inboards, and stern drive boats requires regular oil changes.
 With different models, the frequency of these oil changes will vary of course but a good rule of thumb is to change the oil every 100 hours of use or at least once a year.
 Unfortunately, there aren’t any quick change oil shops for boats, so you either have to change your boat’s oil yourself or take it to us, your local dealer.
 However, changing the oil in your boat’s engine is fairly easy and can be done quickly with the right tools.

-One of the simplest tasks is to wash your boat regularly.
-If you enjoy boating in saltwater, rinse your boat thoroughly with fresh water after every outing.
-This will help remove salt residue, which will not only corrode metal, fasteners and other hardware but if its left too long it will affect your gelcoat too.
+One of the simplest tasks you can do to keep your boat in its best possible condition, is to wash your boat regularly.
+If you enjoy boating in saltwater in particular, rinse your boat thoroughly with fresh water after every outing.
+This will help remove salt residue, which will not only corrode metal, fasteners and other hardware; but if its left too long it will affect your gelcoat too.
 Use a long-handle, soft-bristle boat brush and some quality soap for your regular cleaning.
-Marine boat wash is best for your boat, as it’s formulated for gelcoat but car wash soap is next best and some boaters use laundry soap if that’s all they have laying around.
+Marine boat wash is best for your boat, as it’s formulated for gelcoat but car wash soap is the next best thing.
+Some boaters even use laundry soap if that’s all they have laying around.

-Moral of the story, keeping up with your boat from the start will ensure a long ride!
+Moral of the story is, keeping up with your boat from the start will ensure a long and smooth ride!